Central Connecticut State University: History

 Central Connecticut State University was founded in 1849 as the State Normal School to train teachers.
 It was the sixth normal school in the United States and is the oldest public university in Connecticut.
 It ran until 1867 when the school was temporarily closed due to opposition in the Connecticut General Assembly.
 Two years later, the Normal School resumed its services and continued to do so until the 1930s.
 In 1933, the Connecticut General Assembly created the Teachers College of Connecticut and the first bachelor's degrees were granted.
 In 1922, the campus moved to its current location on Stanley Street.
+In Fall 2023, the university unveiled its new logo.

 The school was again renamed in 1959, becoming the Central Connecticut State College.

 In 1983, the school transitioned from a college to a regional university and thus became Central Connecticut State University.
 Organizational governance changed in 2011 when the Connecticut Department of Higher Education was dissolved and replaced by the Office of Higher Education and the Connecticut Board of Regents for Higher Education.